-Well, by the time you read this blog Halloween will have come and gone (arrived and departed) and thoughts will turn to the next holiday if any before Christmas and New Year.
+By the time you read this post Halloween will have come and gone (arrived and departed) and thoughts will turn to the next holiday if any before Christmas and New Year.
 Traditionally in America (and also Canada) they celebrate Thanksgiving Day (thanksgiving always written as one word) near to the end of November.

 In the cities across America parades will be held on or around Thanksgiving day.
 Today it represents the official opening of the shopping season and traders (shop owners) count the number of weekends between thanksgiving and Christmas to estimate how good their shopping season will be.
 Depending on the day that Christmas day falls (occurs) there may be one extra weekend or one less.

 For example, if Christmas Day (25th December) is on a Saturday or Sunday then normally they will have one less shopping weekend.
 This is really crucial (very important) for the big stores and retail shops.
 That extra weekend can mean the difference between a successful season or not

 6 English Idioms and Phrases related to Thanksgiving

 Don't keep this to yourself, tell the world: